top of page

 Support Group

-H4All CIO provide free Wellbeing services connecting people to services in their local community.
+H4All provide wellbeing support services connecting people to services in their local community.
 These services are for Hillingdon residents aged 18 or over that need support to better manage long term health conditions, frailty, social isolation and to bring people into greater contact with their local community.
+These services are referred to through health professionals only.

 Wellbeing Support Advisors (WSA)